genFD/react-part-I-projects/01-components-props-jsx/readme.md

 }
 ```

-if we check our console in the browser we notice this error message :
+2. `Passing a key for each menu item` : if we check our console in the browser we notice this error message :

 ![error message](./assets/error-key.png)